danielinoa/Game-Of-Life/README.md

 Notes:

-- LINUX COMPILE: gcc -o <compiled_code_name> <code_name>.cpp -lGL -lglut -lGLU -lpthread -lpthread -lstdc++
+- Linux Compile: gcc -o <compiled_code_name> <code_name>.cpp -lGL -lglut -lGLU -lpthread -lpthread -lstdc++

-- If compiling the program on Linux include <GL/glut.h> as the library
+- If compiling the program on Linux include "GL/glut.h" as the library

-- If compiling the program on Mac include <GLUT/glut.h> as the library
+- If compiling the program on Mac include "GLUT/glut.h" as the library

 - Once the program has been ran, press any keyboard to proceess the next generation on the grid.